 1. Night Engine: Talking Heads/XTC influenced 80s stomp, with all the live bravado of a band who have been doing this in stadiums for most of their adult life.

-2. Young Rival: Toe-tapping Australian pop rock who sound like Weezer when Weezer were still listenable.3.
-Say Yes Dog: They remind me of Hot Chip a lot, and also have the tallest front man I've ever seen.
+3. Say Yes Dog: They remind me of Hot Chip a lot, and also have the tallest front man I've ever seen.

 4. Young Fathers: Very intense Scottish rap trio who sound like TV On The Radio in their more melodic moments, and your worst nightmare for the rest of the time.